 - Provide pre- and post-operative care, especially for glaucoma, laser, refractive and cataract patients.

 Prior to admittance into optometry school, optometrists typically complete four years of undergraduate study, culminating in a bachelor’s degree.
 Required undergraduate coursework for pre-optometry students is extensive and covers a wide variety of advanced health, science and mathematics courses.

 Optometry school consists of four years of post-graduate, doctoral-level study concentrating on the eye, vision and associated systemic disease.
 In addition to profession-specific courses, optometrists are required to take systemic health courses that focus on a patient’s overall medical condition as it relates to the eye.
 After achieving the doctor of optometry degree, optometrists must pass a rigorous national examination administered by the National Board of Examiners in Optometry in order to be licensed.

 In addition to their formal, doctoral-level training, all optometrists participate in ongoing continuing education courses to stay current on the latest standards of care and to maintain their licenses to practice.
 Optometry is one of the only doctoral-level health care professions to require continuing education in every state for license renewal.
 In Pennsylvania, optometrists must earn a minimum of 30 hours of continuing education every two-year cycle for license renewal.

+Eye disease can occur at any age.
+Many eye diseases do not cause symptoms until the disease has done damage.
 Since most blindness is preventable if diagnosed and treated early, regular examinations by your optometrist are very important.
 Your optometrist can recognize the early signs of these diseases and provide the appropriate treatment.